Children's Rights and Alternative Care: What next for Scotland?

 - Submit questions to help shape a discussion between our guest speakers, where they will consider key concerns for the sector.

-The 2021 Days of General Discussion was convened by the UN Committee on the Rights of the Child and focused on children’s rights and alternative care and offered an opportunity to consider specific issues of relevance for children in or at the edges of care, and to consider how best their rights can be promoted and protected.
-You can find out more about the Days of General Discussion here.
+The 2021 Day of General Discussion was convened by the UN Committee on the Rights of the Child and focused on children’s rights and alternative care.
+It offered an opportunity to consider specific issues of relevance for children in or at the edges of care, and to consider how best their rights can be promoted and protected.

-The conversations and reflections were shaped by the many inputs that were shared from right across the world – including Scotland – from children and young people, individuals, NGOs, States, human rights institutions, practitioners and academia.
+The conversations and reflections before and during the DGD were shaped by the many inputs that were shared from right across the world – including Scotland – from children and young people, individuals, NGOs, States, human rights institutions, practitioners and academia.

-An outcomes document, summarising and analysing the submissions to the CRC Committee, presentations, discussions, and contributions during the DGD, with recommendations can be found here.
+An outcomes document, summarising and analysing the submissions to the CRC Committee, presentations, discussions, and contributions during the DGD, with recommendations, was published in June 2022.